UK says it will make Hamas a banned terrorist organization

-LONDON (AP) — The British government said Friday that it intends to ban the Palestinian militant group Hamas as a terrorist organization.
+LONDON (AP) — The British government said Friday that it intends to ban the Palestinian militant group Hamas as a terrorist organization, saying it will no longer differentiate between the group’s political and military wings.

-The military wing of Hamas has been outlawed in the U.K. since 2001 but the organization as a whole is not proscribed.
+The military arm of Hamas has been outlawed in the U.K. since 2001 but the organization as a whole is not proscribed.

 Home Secretary Priti Patel, who is in charge of law and order issues, said on Twitter that she had “acted to proscribe Hamas in its entirety.”